 Then just sit back while Orcon and your local installers organise your installation and get your free upgrade to fibre underway.How long does the consent process take?

 If it's straightforward, then no more than a week or two.
-However the process can be delayed by property managers, overseas owners, lazy landlords or body corporates.Do I need to do anything before the day of my fibre installation?
+However, the process can be delayed depending on the work involved with your particular address. you can learn more about the types of installs here.Do I need to do anything before the day of my fibre installation?

 You need to have received your modem (we'll send it out before the installation date), have organised someone responsible (like you) to be at home for the day of the installation, and have considered where to put your ONT and WiFi modem - you can discuss your ideas with the technician on the day.Where should I get my ONT installed?